ashutosh294/Inc42/README.md

     - WordPress Application: Visit `http://localhost:8081` in your web browser.

+## CI/CD Pipeline Extension:
+Define Deployment Stages:

+    -Extend the existing CI/CD pipelines in each component's workflow file (go-ci.yml, nextjs-ci.yml, wordpress-ci.yml) to include deployment stages.
+    -Set Up Deployment Targets:

+    -Define deployment targets where each component will be deployed.
+This could be a staging server or environment.
+    -Ensure that you have the necessary credentials or access keys to deploy to these targets.

+Automatic Deployment:
+    -Configure the CI pipeline to automatically trigger deployment to the staging environment upon successful builds.
 ## Additional Information

 Add any additional information or instructions relevant to your project here.